 Long term thinking is hard for a very simple reason: every company is in a race against the clock.
 Whether you’re bootstrapped or bankrolled, that clock is always ticking.
-Creating a product company requires an upfront investment of time and money and gives you a limited window to either break even, or show enough evidence of growth to secure funding.
-It’s hard to worry about future problems, when you have a hardwired focus on hitting a short term target.
+Creating a product company requires an upfront investment of time and money and gives you a limited window to either break even or show enough evidence of growth to secure funding.
+It’s hard to worry about future problems when you have a hardwired focus on hitting a short term target.

-Here’s a few ways this affects a business:
+Here’s a few ways this affects a business.

-When you’re looking at candidates it’s imperative to evaluate not just where they are, but where they’re going and how fast they’re getting there.
+When you’re looking at candidates, it’s imperative to evaluate not just where they are, but where they’re going and how fast they’re getting there.
 Who would you rather hire?

-- Candidate A: nails every requirement for the role but hasn’t shown any tendency to expand their skill set in any of their most recent roles.
+- Candidate A: Nails every requirement for the role but hasn’t shown any tendency to expand their skill set in any of their most recent roles.

-- Candidate B: falls short of your requirements today but has a track record of quickly expanding their skillset and improving in every single role they take.
+- Candidate B: Falls short of your requirements today but has a track record of quickly expanding their skillset and improving in every single role they take.

 Which of these is going to be a better teammate in 6-12 months time?
-Our engineering team hires for potential which is the embodiment of this idea.
+Our engineering team hires for potential, which is the embodiment of this idea.

 Obviously your customers only experience your product in its current state, which is why replies like “it’s coming” or “it’ll be fixed soon” frustrate them.
 Their problems exist today.
 But the state of the product today isn’t the only thing you should concern yourself with.

-We’ve spoken previously about how it’s rarely useful to stress about competitors, but if you must analyse them, it’s important to gauge their trajectory against yours, not their current state.
-If you have $5m in revenue, and they only have $500k, you’ll be tempted to ignore them, or belittle them.
+We’ve spoken previously about how it’s rarely useful to stress about competitors, but if you must analyse them, it’s important to gauge their trajectory against yours, rather than their current state.
+If you have $5m in revenue, and they only have $500k, you’ll be tempted to ignore them or belittle them.
 But what if they got to 500k five times faster than you?
 What if they’re growing five times faster than you today?
-It’s this lazy attitude that gives rise to the famous quote that’s attributed to Gandhi: “First they ignore you, then they laugh at you, then they fight you, then you win.”
+It’s this lazy attitude that gives rise to the famous quote that’s (mistakenly) attributed to Gandhi: “First they ignore you, then they laugh at you, then they fight you, then you win.”